 550 Message was blocked by server (failed SPF).

 As you can see, most bounce messages are very helpful.
 They clearly explain what the issue is.

 cPanel users can create filter rules for emails.
 This is, for better or worse, often used to combat spam.
-Unfortunately, it is very easy to create a rule that accidentally matches a perfectly legitimate email (see the Scunthorpe problem).
+Unfortunately, it is very easy to create a rule that accidentally matches a perfectly legitimate email.

-Here is an example of an email that was sent to /dev/null because of an email filter:
+Here is an example of an email that was removed because of an email filter:

-We can double-check if the email was indeed purged because of a user filter.
-Filter rules for an individual mailbox are stored in /home/$user/etc/$domain/$mailbox/, while rules that apply to all mailboxes on an account are kept in /etc/vfilters/example.net.
+You can double-check if the email was indeed purged because of a user filter.
+Filter rules for an individual mailbox are stored in /home/$user/etc/$domain/$mailbox/, while rules that apply to all mailboxes on an account are kept in /etc/vfilters/$domain.
 Here is an example of a filter rule in the latter file: